msiemens/tinydb/docs/extend.rst

 There are three main ways to extend TinyDB and modify its behaviour:

-1. custom storages,
+1. custom storage,
-2. middlewares, and finally
+2. custom middleware, and
 3. custom table classes.

 Let's look at them in this order.

-Write a Custom Storage
+Write Custom Storage
 ----------------------

-First, we have support for custom storages.
-By default TinyDB comes with an in-memory storage and a JSON file storage.
+First, we have support for custom storage.
+By default TinyDB comes with an in-memory storage mechanism and a JSON file storage mechanism.
 But of course you can add your own.
 Let's look how you could add a `YAML <http://yaml.org/>`_ storage using `PyYAML <http://pyyaml.org/wiki/PyYAML>`_: